parsasabetz/audiopro_essentia/README.md

 # AudioPro

-A high-performance audio processing library with built-in performance monitoring, using AudioFlux library.
+A high-performance audio processing library with built-in performance monitoring, using TorchAudio library.

 ## Installation